What does it cost to recycle? Is it free?

 Technically recycling is not free, as there are many costs that go into providing a service like recycling.
 But who pays for it?

-When residents drop single stream material at our facility, we do not charge a fee.
+At Millennium, when residents drop single stream material at our facility, we do not charge a fee.
 For waste haulers, it depends on what type of material they bring in and how much labor it takes to process it.
 Sometimes there is no charge, but if it costs more to collect and process the material than it is worth in the marketplace, there may be a fee to ensure we can continue operating as a business.
-There are many factors that determine if materials can be recycled for “free” or for a fee.

 The Future is Unclear.